syncfusion-content/maui-docs/MAUI/Pyramid-Charts/migration.md

 </tr>
 </table>

-To make the migration easier, the majority of the APIs from the Xamarin [SfChart](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) were kept in the .NET MAUI [SfPyramidChart]().
-Currently, most of the features have been added in the [SfPyramidChart](), but only a few are pending in the .NET MAUI along with some limitations.
+To make the migration easier, the most of the APIs from the Xamarin [SfChart](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) were kept in the .NET MAUI [SfPyramidChart]().
+Currently, most of the features have been added to the [SfPyramidChart](), but only a few are pending in the .NET MAUI, along with some limitations.
 Please refer to the following details and the API migration information available below.

 ## API migration

-To initialize the control, import the Chart namespace and Initialize [SfPyramidChart]() as shown in the following code sample.
+To initialize the control, import the Chart namespace and Initialize [SfPyramidChart](), as shown in the following code sample.

 <table>
 <tr>